 This project will renovate two water projects in Muyuka Sub-Division.
-A solar pannel will be used to generate electricity in Bafia, and a non-functional borehole will be repaired in Mile 40.
-Now, 16,000 people collect from streams and far away taps, paying a high cost.
+A solar pannel will be used to generate electricity in Bafia.
+Now, 8,000 people collect from streams and far away taps, paying a high cost.
 Your donations complement on-going contributions of the community and Reach Out.

 The Anglophone Crisis has rendered more than 1.4 Million persons vulnerable and in need assistance.
 In localities of the interior of Fako like Bafia, water supply network is almost non-functional due to complete absence of maintenance since the start of the conflict, and practices such as open defecation and sourcing water from local springs are common in the forest communities.
 Bafia is a remote village with a dilapidated earth road that is frequent scenario of armed confrontations.